unicode-org/message-format-wg/spec/registry.md

 ### The `:datetime` function

-The function `:datetime` is used to format format date/time values, including the ability to compose user-specified combinations of fields.
+The function `:datetime` is used to format date/time values, including the ability to compose user-specified combinations of fields.

 If no options are specified, this function defaults to the following: